 If it doesn’t work as you intended, go back to the Rules area in your Settings.
 Select the rule and click Edit to make the necessary changes.

 There are a couple of things to remember when creating these automatic replies.

 - The Mail app must be open for the Rules to run and your automatic replies to be sent.

-- If you cannot leave your Mail app open, consider creating an automatic reply directly through your email provider, such as Exchange or Gmail.
+- If you cannot leave your Mail app open, consider creating an automatic reply directly through your email provider, such as iCloud, Exchange, or Gmail.

 Check out these Mail tips: